laatabix/MarraSIM/README.md

 ### Impact of Grand Taxis
 We introduce the network of Grand Taxis to evaluate their impact on bus network efficiency.

-### Impact of individual taking/dropping off
-By variating the constante *BV_TIME_TAKE_IND*, we can simulate the impact of implementing strategies to facilitate taking passengers.
-This delay is important as the bus driver is also responsible for selling bus tickets.

 <p align="center">
   <img width="800" height="380" alt="GUI of MarraSIM under GAMA" src="https://github.com/laatabix/MarraSIM/assets/15381143/f5c84e61-50fe-48e0-933f-13558eff9212">